AdityaSharmaHub/virtual-voice-assistant/Readme.md

-# Virtual Voice Assistant - Desktop Application using Python
+# Virtual Voice Assistant - Desktop based Python GUI Application

 A desktop based GUI application used as a voice assistant just like Alexa which is build using python libraries.